Exciting and Educational Brain Games

 Smart Games

 The first brain game that we ever purchased was Castle Logix from Smart Games.
 A German award winning game, it was easy to fall in love with the beautiful construction and the well organized challenges.
 Castle Logix stole our hearts and as soon as we knew about Camelot Junior, we nabbed it.
 From there, the door was open to us for brain games and we have never looked back.
-Our favorite Smart Games are:
+Our favorites:

 Think Fun